What Are Total Assets?

-- Asset Use Efficiency -It is represented by Asset Turnover Ratio.
+- Asset Use Efficiency -Asset Turnover Ratio represents it.

-This has been a guide to what is Total Assets and its definition.
-Here we discuss the types of total assets along with its formula and calculation examples.
+This has been a guide to what are Total Assets.
+We explain its formula & differences with current assets with examples, types, advantages, disadvantages.
 You can learn more about accounting from the following articles –